 - This is an independent site that is good to consult when looking at law school status but it also has a submission service.
 SSRN is a way to publish your paper on the internet for anyone to access.
 It does send your paper to other legal periodicals.
 Internet users will have access to your paper on SSRN to read and comment on it.

 - This is a fee based submission site from the University of California at Berkeley.
-The Sandra Day O'Connor College of Law has an account with Expresso.
+The Sandra Day O’Connor College of Law has an authorized student account with Expresso.
+Contact the College of Law Business Office to request being added as an authorized user.
 Consult the Expresso FAQ section of its website about how to submit articles.
 There is a delivery fee of $2.00 per law review.
+Students will be expected to reimburse the College for these costs, unless approval was received from an authorized faculty member or administrator prior to submission of the article(s).
 The site also maintains a list as to which law reviews allow submission through Expresso.

 V. Issues in Open Access and Copyright